cfenger/FDADB/README.md

 - Two screens: upload documents and ask questions (single shared environment, no auth).
 - Upload multiple files with type/size validation, push to OpenAI file storage, and attach to a single shared vector store.
 - Persist minimal metadata (file name, OpenAI file id, vector store id, timestamps) in `data/metadata.json`.
-- Q&A endpoint calls the Responses API with `file_search` configured against the shared vector store and returns answers plus source citations.
+- Q&A endpoint calls the Responses API with `file_search` configured against the shared vector store (tools include the vector store id) and returns answers plus numbered source citations (with snippets).
+Answers include inline markers like `[1]` that match the “Sources” list.
 - Lightweight web UI (vanilla JS) with loading/error states, session-only history, and basic visual polish.
 - Delete individual documents or clear all documents (removes OpenAI file + detaches from the shared vector store, then drops local metadata).
 - View the original uploaded file contents directly from the document list (local copies are stored for new uploads).